Mental Capacity

 Mental Capacity Legislation

 The Mental Capacity Act 2005 offers the legal framework needed to determine who can act on behalf of adults who lack the capacity to make their own decisions.
+The Court of Protection is a specialist court in England and Wales that deals with issues related to people who lack capacity to make decisions for themselves.

 It is the Mental Capacity Act (MCA) that gives the Court the authority it needs to make orders about personal welfare and also property and financial affairs matters for those who lack the capacity to make those decisions.
-It also allows an individual, while they are able to do so, to appoint someone to make decisions for them when they no longer have the capacity to do so.
+Protection solicitors and protection lawyers play a vital role in assisting with Court of Protection matters, ensuring that vulnerable individuals’ interests are safeguarded.

 The Mental Capacity Act also recognises that capacity can fluctuate over time.